sj19330/comparc-simulator/readme.md

 # Computer Processor Simulator

-> This project simulates the processor of a modern pipelined computer and runs assembly code stored int the machineCode.txt file
+> This project simulates the processor of a modern pipelined computer
+> and runs assembly code stored in the machineCode.txt file
+>
 > The pipeline has 4 stages:
 > - Fetch
 > - Decode